rahulbhoyar1995/build-your-own-rag-chatbot/README.md

    ```
 During the course, you'll gain access to the following by signing up for free:
 1. [DataStax Astra DB](https://astra.datastax.com) (you can sign up through your Github account)
-2. [Streamlit](https://streamlit.io) to deploy your amazing app (you can sign up through your Github account)

 Follow the below steps and provide the **Astra DB API Endpoint**, **Astra DB ApplicationToken** when required.